akkupy/blog/docs/posts/unbound.md

 The first distinction we have to be aware of is whether a DNS server is authoritative or not.

-If I'm the authoritative server for, e.g., ```akkupy.me```, then I know which IP is the correct answer for a query.
+If I'm the authoritative server for, e.g., ```akkupy.com```, then I know which IP is the correct answer for a query.
 Recursive name servers, in contrast, resolve any query they receive by consulting the servers authoritative for this query by traversing the domain.

-Example: We want to resolve ```akkupy.me```.
+Example: We want to resolve ```akkupy.com```.
 On behalf of the client, the recursive DNS server will traverse the path of the domain across the Internet to deliver the answer to the question.

 ## Setting up Pi-hole as a recursive DNS server solution¶